terryyin/rubygem_digger/notebook/Paper.md

 %matplotlib inline
 ```

-The Python code that imports Scikit-learn library:
+The Python code that imports scikit-learn library:

 ```python